New-Vehicle Inventories Slumped to Record Low as July Opened

-- Listing prices soared to a record high average, surpassing $41,000.
+- Listing prices soared to a record high average, reaching $41,000.

 - Toyota and Kia had the lowest inventories; Lexus had the lowest of luxury makes.

 Revised August 1, 2021 – The U.S. auto industry entered July with historically low inventories that triggered record-high prices, according to a Cox Automotive analysis of the vAuto Available Inventory data.